-Angiosperms (Magnoliophyta or broadleaf flowering plants) produce seeds through flowering.
-Most have broadleaf leaves.
-Angiosperms are divided into two taxa: monocotyledon (monocots) and dicotyledon (dicots).
+Angiosperms or phylum Magnoliaphyta, are flowering plants, and with nearly 260,000 existing species make up most of the diversity of plants.
+Angiosperms have more complicated vascular systems than other plant groups and a highly modified reproductive system compared to older lineages.
+Angiosperm seeds are enclosed in a fruit (i.e., not naked).
+The angiosperm phylum is divided into several classes: two important groups for landscape maintenance are monocotyledons (monocots) and dicotyledons (dicots).
+(Note that "dicots" are not themselves an individual taxonomic "class," but rather the term refers to several variously related classes of flowering plants that are distinct from monocots).
 Distinguishing between monocots and dicots is a common practice in landscape management.
-For example, some of our common herbicides work at the monocot/dicot level.
+For example, some of our common herbicides are selective against one group or another.
 Lawn weed sprays (such as 2,4-D and dicamba) kill dicots (broadleaf plants like dandelions) but not monocots (the grass).
 Other herbicides will kill monocots but not dicots, allowing the gardener to kill grass (a monocot) in the shrub or flowerbed (dicots).
+[Figure 2]